 Most types of garage door weatherstripping consist of a hard base and a flexible interior.
 The hard base is positioned along the ceiling, ground, or sides of the garage, while the flexible interior provides an area in which the garage door itself rests.
 Garage door weatherstripping can be composed of either plastic or metal, with plastic being less durable but metal is more susceptible to corrosion.
 Generally the more expensive the weatherstripping the longer it will last; most weatherstripping will have similar levels of effectiveness, it’s just the durability that you may need to be concerned about.

 Weatherstripping is generally installed by first cutting it to size using a saw.
 This is important: most garages aren’t an exactly standard size, so the weatherstripping has to be cut perfectly so that it fills the entire area.
 Once the weatherstripping has been cut down to size, it has to be nailed directly in.

 Generally, a power tool will be used; though the weatherstripping can be nailed in by hand into the ceiling or into the sides of the garage, the floor of the garage will almost always be concrete.
 Weatherstripping cannot simply be glued in; it will not last very long and it will make removal and replacement problematic.
 If there is old weatherstripping in place, it will need to be pried up with a pry bar.

 Why Should Garage Door Weatherstripping Be Professionally Installed?

-Are you still uncertain as to how to install your garage door weatherstripping — or even what type of weatherstripping you need at all?
+Are you still uncertain how to install your garage door weatherstripping — or even what type of weatherstripping you need?
 The process of getting garage door weatherstripping installed is a fast one as long as it’s done by a professional.
 Contact the garage door experts at Action Garage Door today to inquire about their weatherstripping services and their comprehensive inventory of garage door products and solutions.